Ryan Reynolds: ‘Green Lantern’ Nearly Ended Career, Still Shortlisted For Sequel

 — ComicBookGlobal.com (@ComicBookGlobal) February 2, 2017

-Ryan Reynolds, who is no stranger to self-deprecating humor, described how the audition went and said the Coen brothers were “just quietly shaking their heads” in the room.
+Ryan Reynolds, who is no stranger to self-deprecating humor, described how the audition went, and said the Coen brothers were “just quietly shaking their heads” in the room.

 “Like, ‘What are you doing here?
 Do you have a SAG card, or do you have the Canadian version?'”

 But Henson was quick to share her own terrible auditioning story to make Ryan Reynolds feel a little better about himself.
-The Empire actress revealed she once auditioned for the lead role of Olivia Pope on the ABC series Scandal and said “thank God” Kerry Washington got that role, adding that it “was her job.”
+The Empire actress revealed she once auditioned for the lead role of Olivia Pope on the ABC series Scandal, and said “thank God” Kerry Washington got that role, adding that it “was her job.”

 But auditioning for the Coen brothers wasn’t actually Ryan Reynolds’ worst audition ever.
 When asked by Henson to share his worst audition, the Deadpool actor revealed that he thinks “pretty much most” of his auditions are terrible.